suhanw/ai-chatbot/README.md

 https://chatbot-server-mi7w.onrender.com

-[Click here](https://www.loom.com/share/03533e70f01742759eae725439a4eaeb?sid=af205a46-37d8-4b65-91f5-02c66670509c) to see a quick demo.

 # Local development

 1. Create an OpenAI API key and assign it to the `OPENAI_API_KEY` environment variable.
 Make sure you have Docker installed and running.

 2. Build and start Docker containers: